 Another example is following a keto diet plan.

-Keto diet causes insomnia for primarily 4 reasons:
+The Keto diet causes insomnia for four main reasons:

 - You suffer from Keto flu symptoms.

 With keto comes keto flu symptoms like vomiting, nausea, headaches, irritability, constipation, brain fog, muscle cramps, and diarrhea, among others.
 All these keep your mind and body occupied with the discomfort, pain, or stress, thus making it difficult to sleep.

 - Your body is taking time to adjust to the lack of carbs.